verdaux/BookNotes/Vocab Lab/A fine balance.md

 - [ ] Treadle - foot press of a sewing machine
 - [ ] Twine - Jute thread
 - [ ] Incarcerated - lock up
+- [ ] Perch - Sit, as if on a branch